924th Fighter Group: Fighter operations

 Renamed the 924th Fighter Group, in 1994 the 924th's equipment was again upgraded to the front-line Block 32 F-16Cs and the unit was upgraded as the 924th Fighter Wing and coming under the direct command of Tenth Air Force.
 However, with the end of the Cold War, Bergstrom was on the list of bases to be closed under the 1995 Base Realignment and Closure Commission process, and the 924th Fighter Wing was inactivated in September 1996 with the base's closure.
 Most of the 924th's F-16s were reassigned to the California Air National Guard's 144th Fighter Wing.

 In 2011, the unit was reactivated as the 924th Fighter Group at Davis-Monthan Air Force Base, Arizona.
 As part of the Air Force Reserve Command, the 924th was assigned to the 442d Fighter Wing at Whiteman Air Force Base, and is now a unit of the 944th Fighter Wing.
 The 924th currently flies the Fairchild Republic A-10 Thunderbolt II close air support aircraft.
 The group is an associate of the 355th Fighter Wing and conducts formal training on the A-10.

-The group was inativated on 6 September 2025 as part of the wider drawdown of the USAF's A-10 fleet.
+The group was inactivated on 6 September 2025 as part of the wider drawdown of the USAF's A-10 fleet.